 This method is used if:

 The market values a company’s equity value to include that of the associate/JV whereas the P&L metrics do not include the associate/joint venture.
-If two companies have different activities or growth prospects the resulting metrics are not appropriate for all parts of the business.
-This is appropriate if the associate/JV has different activities or growth prospects relative to its owner.
+If two companies have different activities or growth prospects, the resulting metrics are not appropriate for all parts of the business.
+This method is appropriate if the associate/JV has different activities or growth prospects relative to its owner.

-Enterprise value is measured at the market value of all its components.
+Enterprise value is measured as the market value of all its components.
 Minorities are a part of enterprise value and should also be valued at market value.
 Otherwise, they should be included at book value.
 There may be problems if the subsidiary in which the minority arises is unquoted.
-Unquoted minorities will have to be valued on a separate basis.
+Unquoted minorities have to be valued on a separate basis.

 Where comparable businesses finance their operational assets can significantly impact profit metrics.
 For example, the comparability of EBIT or even EBITDA of airline companies is limited, and EBITDAR should be the metric of choice when comparing the underlying trading performances of the business.

-Alternatively, the operating leases could be converted (mathematically) into finance leases.
+Alternatively, operating leases could be converted (mathematically) into finance leases.
 (Though this may not necessarily be relevant due to IFRS 16).

 If EBITDAR is the metric of choice (or the adjusted EBITDA), then EV / EBITDAR should be the multiple.
-However, EBITDAR (by definition before rentals, depreciation and interest) is independent of the method of finance of the asset.
-Where the asset has been acquired outright or has been finance-leased, the net debt (a component of EV) has been increased while the operating lease obligation remains off-balance sheet.
+However, EBITDAR (by definition, before rentals, depreciation, and interest) is independent of the method of finance of the asset.
+Where the asset has been acquired outright or has been finance-leased, the net debt (a component of EV) has been increased while the operating lease obligation remains off balance sheet.

 For consistency between EV and EBITDAR, operating leases should be converted into finance leases, by calculating the present value of the minimum lease commitments.
 A schedule of payments and the appropriate discount rate are needed to do this – neither of which is likely to be presented in financial statements.